LS4GAN/uvcgan/README.md

 evaluation details.

-# Predictions

-If you wish to make predictions using the model already saved in your outdir folder, you can take help from `examples/predict.py`.
-This file provide an example code to translate your source images to target images.
-You would need to specify the paths as directed in the example code.
-Lastly, you can get your images in array format which you can save in image formats such as .jpg or in nifti format.

 # F.A.Q.

 ## I am training my model on a multi-GPU node.
 How to make sure that I use only one GPU?